-The continuously decreasing inflation rates and other factors related to the characteristics of the economic environment in Romania indicate that the economy whose functional currency was adopted by the Group ceased to be hyperinflationary, effective for financial periods starting at 1 January 2004.
-Therefore, the provisions of IAS 29 have no longer been adopted in preparing these financial statements.
+The continuously decreasing inflation rates and other factors related to the characteristics of the economic environment in Romania indicate that the economy whose functional currency was adopted by the Group ceased to be hyperinflationary, effective for financial periods starting with 1 January 2004.
+Therefore, the provisions of IAS 29 were no longer adopted in preparing these financial statements.